lorispuchol/override/level02/walkthrough.md

 Yeah !
 We access to the password buffer thanks to the the __8th__ specifer `%x`.

 ### Solution
-Since the program exit if the password is incorrect, we can make a ROP attack by changing the address of `exit()` in the __GOT__ by the address where the program run a shell.
+Since the program exits if the password is incorrect, we can change the address of `exit()` in the __GOT__ by the address where the program run a shell.

 > Do it by the specifier `%n`.
-This specifier writes the number of characters written so far to the address of the specified parameter on the stack.
-In our case, the specified parameter will be password buffer filled with the address of `exit()` entry of the __GOT__.
+This specifier writes the number of characters written so far to the address pointed by its argument.
+In our case, its argument is the buffer filled with the address of `exit()` entry of the __GOT__.

 ## Step 3